charlie-nickerson/charlie-nickerson.github.io/README.md

 ## About

 Welcome! my name is Charlie Nickerson.
 I am a recent graduate of Washington State University.
-In order to make myself stand out more in my job applications I decided to create my own portfolio website to my professional work while also demonstrating my ability to create my very own full stack project all on my own.
+In order to make myself stand out more in my job applications I decided to create my own portfolio website to showcase my professional work while also demonstrating my ability to create my very own full stack project all on my own.

 ## Skills